armnerd/zorm/readme.md

 # Zorm

-> 论如何攒一个 ORM
+> How to assemble a ORM

 ### Why

-> 扯一个淡
+> talk is cheap, show me the code

-* 学习一个技能的最佳实践就是教别人
+* best way to learn something is through teach others
-* 了解一个事物原理的最佳实践就是自己造一个
+* best way to understand something very well is to make one by yourself

 ### How

-> 把大象装冰箱拢共需要几步
+> how many steps wil it take to put an elephant into refrigerator

-1. 打开连接
+1. open the link
-2. 执行操作
+2. do the operation
-3. 关闭连接
+3. close the link

 ### Practice

 https://segmentfault.com/a/1190000021693989

-1. 基于这篇文章的封装
+1. base on this article
-2. 组装 sql
+2. assemble sql
-3. reflect 处理结果
+3. use reflect to deal the result